xmusphlkg/CNIDS/Report/information/Human infection with H7N9 virus.md

-Human infection with the H7N9 virus is a type of avian influenza that was first reported in China in March 2013.
-Avian influenza viruses are categorized by two types of proteins on their surface: hemagglutinin (H) and neuraminidase (N).
-The H7N9 strain is of particular concern because it has shown the capability to cause severe respiratory illness and, in some cases, death in humans.
-Since its first detection, the epidemiology of H7N9 has been closely monitored by global and national health agencies.
+Human infection with H7N9 avian influenza virus first emerged in China in March 2013.
+The H7N9 virus is one of several subtypes of avian influenza viruses that have been detected in birds in the past.
+However, until 2013, this particular subtype had not been known to infect humans.

+**Historical Context and Discovery:**
+The H7N9 virus is an influenza A virus of avian origin.
+It was first reported in humans in the Shanghai and Anhui provinces of China.
+The initial cases were severe and resulted in pneumonia and acute respiratory distress syndrome.
+Because these initial cases resulted in human fatalities, the emergence of H7N9 prompted concerns globally, given the potential for pandemics posed by avian influenza viruses.

 **Global Prevalence:**
-Since 2013, cases of H7N9 have been predominantly reported in China, with the majority occurring in the Yangtze River Delta and Pearl River Delta regions.
-Despite concentrated efforts to control the virus, sporadic human cases and occasional outbreaks have occurred since the virus was first identified.
-The number of reported cases has varied over time, with noticeable peaks during the winter and spring months, coinciding with the flu season when the contact between humans and infected poultry is higher.
+Since its discovery, H7N9 has largely been contained within China.
+According to the World Health Organization (WHO) and China’s National Health Commission, sporadic human cases continued to be reported since 2013, with seasonal peaks in winter and spring to align with increased poultry infections.

+There have been several waves of H7N9 outbreaks in China, the most significant wave occurring in the winter-spring season of 2016-2017.
+This resulted in more cases than all the earlier waves combined.
+Outside China, a very limited number of cases were reported - typically in individuals who had traveled to China or surrounding areas.

 **Transmission Routes:**
-The primary route of transmission of H7N9 from birds to humans is through direct exposure to infected live poultry or contaminated environments, such as live bird markets.
-Human-to-human transmission is considered rare; however, there have been some family clusters reported, suggesting limited person-to-person transmission when there is close and prolonged contact.
-There is no evidence that the H7N9 virus can be transmitted to humans through properly cooked poultry products.
+The primary route of transmission is direct contact with infected birds or environments contaminated with the virus.
+Bird-to-human transmission is the most common, while limited human-to-human transmission has been suspected in some cases but is not sustained or ongoing, which reduces the risk of it becoming a pandemic without significant mutations.

 **Affected Populations:**
-The majority of reported cases have been among people who have had contact with live poultry or visited live poultry markets.
-This has included individuals working in the poultry industry, such as farmers and market workers, as well as customers of these markets.
-Middle-aged and older adults have been more frequently affected, but cases have been reported in a range of age groups.
+People in direct contact with live poultry, such as poultry farmers, market workers, and those who prepare poultry for consumption, constitute a higher risk population.
+The virus does not equally affect all age groups, with a majority of cases being recorded among middle-aged and older individuals, which might be due to younger individuals having less exposure or perhaps better immune responses.

 **Key Statistics:**
-The fatality rate for H7N9 cases has varied, but severe illness leading to hospitalization has been common among reported cases.
-Among those infected, the World Health Organization (WHO) has reported case fatality rates of around 30-40%, making it one of the more deadly strains of avian influenza for humans.

-**Historical Context and Discovery:**
-The first documented cases of human infection with H7N9 virus were reported in China in early 2013.
-The virus was initially detected when patients developed severe respiratory infections of unknown cause.
-Subsequent investigations traced the infection back to poultry markets.
+As an emerging virus, the statistics for H7N9 are not as comprehensive as those for more well-known diseases.
+However, during the first waves of outbreaks, the case-fatality rates were relatively high, and many cases required hospitalization and intensive care.

-**Major Risk Factors:**
+**Major Risk Factors Associated with Transmission:**
-- Contact with live poultry, especially in markets where they might be kept in unhygienic conditions.
-- Exposure to environments contaminated with the virus, including surfaces and air in live bird markets.
-- Unsuitable handling and slaughtering practices that may lead to exposure to infected birds.
-- Lack of proper personal protective equipment for those in contact with live poultry.
+The primary risk factors include:
-- Undercooked poultry or contaminated food products.
+- Exposure to live poultry or visiting wet markets where poultry is sold.

-**Regional and Population Impact:**
-The impact of H7N9 has been specifically significant in China due to the cultural and economic importance of live poultry markets, the proximity of birds and humans, and the large poultry population.
-Some neighboring countries have raised concerns and increased surveillance, but few cases have been reported outside of China.

-Variations in prevalence are largely attributed to differing practices in the poultry industry, the effectiveness of live poultry market closures, and public health interventions such as culling of infected birds, market sanitation, and public awareness campaigns.

-The prevalence and impact on demographics in the affected regions can be correlated with occupational exposure to poultry and culturally ingrained practices of purchasing and handling live birds.
-For example, older adults may be overrepresented because they are more often involved in the buying of fresh poultry from live bird markets.

-Overall, the epidemiology of human infection with H7N9 virus requires continuous surveillance and aggressive public health measures to prevent the virus from becoming more widespread.
-This includes close monitoring of poultry markets, ongoing research into the virology of H7N9, vaccine development, and public health education campaigns to minimize high-risk behaviors associated with transmission.
+- Working in the poultry industry.
+- Possibly, a genetic susceptibility to infection.

+**Impact on Different Regions and Populations:**
+The impact has been largely localized to China where almost all of the cases have been reported.
+Different provinces in China have reported varying prevalence rates, which are influenced by the density of poultry farming and cultural practices including live poultry markets.

+**Variations in Prevalence Rates and Affected Demographics:**
+Urban and suburban areas with high poultry density and live bird markets experienced higher prevalence rates, although sporadic cases could appear elsewhere due to movement of people or animals.
+Demographics affected tend to skew towards older males, which may reflect occupational exposure patterns.

+Since the initial outbreaks, the Chinese government has put in place various measures to control the spread of H7N9, including the temporary closure of live bird markets, stricter regulations on poultry farming, culling of infected birds, and the development of seasonal vaccines aimed at high-risk populations.

+Public health agencies worldwide, including the WHO, continue to monitor the H7N9 situation closely because the potential for an avian influenza virus to mutate and become more transmissible among humans could have significant public health implications.

+It is important to keep in mind that this information may evolve, as the epidemiology of infectious diseases can change rapidly.
+This overview is based on the situation as understood until my last training data in April 2023.
+Future developments in the epidemiology of H7N9 could result from changes in the virus, host, environment, or interplay among these factors.